 Kubernetes-Based Deployment of a Validator node

 This section describes how to deploy a standalone validator node in Kubernetes using Helm charts.
-The Helm charts deploy a validator node along with associated wallet and CNS UIs, and connect it to a target cluster.
+The Helm charts deploy a validator node along with associated wallet and CNS UIs, and connect it to a global synchronizer.

 Requirements